-The first 4 hours started at The Happy Smoothie Shop, in Chiang Mai, around the corner from the apartment I had been living in for the last 6 months.
-For 2 months Azirel and I had both been hearing about each other through our mutual friends who frequented that same smoothie shop.
+The first four hours started at The Happy Smoothie Shop, in Chiang Mai, around the corner from the apartment I had been living in for the last six months.
+For two months, Azriel and I had both been hearing about each other through our mutual friends who frequented that same smoothie shop.

-The Happy Smoothie shop was run by Addy, (whose Smoothies ROCK btw…and who makes a mean Coconut Water and Spirulina with fresh Lime juice blend – I called it my Green Blood hit and I had it every day).
-Anyway, all our friends said – you have to meet each other.
+The Happy Smoothie shop was run by Addy, whose smoothies ROCK, btw, and who makes a mean coconut water, spirulina and fresh lime juice blend – I called it my Green Blood hit, and I had it every day.
+Anyway, all our friends said, ‘You have to meet each other.’

-Anyone who knows me knows I usually book everything in advance like weeks, sometimes months in advance….but when I lived in Chiang Mai – I had thrown my diary out for the year….so it was all open….and completely left to chance.
+Anyone who knows me knows I usually book everything weeks, sometimes months in advance.
+But when I lived in Chiang Mai, I had thrown my diary out for the year – so it was all open and completely left to chance.

-That day I walked into Addy’s and there stood Azriel.
-We were introduced and there we stood, literally in one spot, for 4 hours in what felt like a bubble from the rest of the world….talking, talking, talking….no one and no thing interrupted us or if it did we did not even notice.
+That day I walked into Addy’s, and there stood Azriel.
+We were introduced and there we stood, literally in one spot, for four hours, in what felt like a bubble from the rest of the world … talking, talking, talking.
+No one and nothing interrupted us – or if it did, we took no notice.
 It was clear there was no stopping the communication and connection that we were in.

 His heart was huge.
-His mind was diverse, acrobatic & expansive.
+His mind was diverse, acrobatic and expansive.
 His insight was profound.

-His kindness, joy and care was inspiring.
+His kindness, joy and care were inspiring.
 As we talked, it became clear there was overlap in our passions.
-He had explored aspects I had not, having spent much time in war zones.
-I had explored aspect he had not, having spent decades working intensely with switching feeling back on in peoples bodies.
+He had explored aspects I had no knowledge of, having spent much time in war zones.
+I had explored aspects unfamiliar to him, having spent decades working intensely on people’s bodies.

-We discovered, as we spoke, that in middle, the essence of what we had discovered was the same….. how you can tap into your body and its instincts and have them be your compass for your life.
+We discovered, as we spoke, that in the middle, the essence of what we had discovered was the same: how you can tap into your body and its instincts and have them be your compass for your life.

 We wanted to do some work together.
-But he was about to get on a fly to Bali in 2 days and then back to New York for 2 weeks before returning to Chaing Mai where we were both living.
+But he was about to get on a flight to Bali in two days and then back to New York for two weeks before returning to Chaing Mai, where we were both living.

 We agreed to meet the next day.
 Which we did.
-The conversation continued as intensely as last time, but this time for 6 hours and thankfully sitting down in a Tea Shop.
+The conversation continued as intensely as last time, but this time for six hours and, thankfully, sitting down in a tea shop.

 Grateful for the hours we shared.